 I am doubly amused by outrage against brexiter rejection of experts.
 The outraged are busy creating a straw-man for their own angry rejection, serving only to build a tempest of fury that takes them further away from the real motivations of those they despise.

 What happened is simply this: In a normal representative democracy an institution can appeal to your identity as a powerful representation of your beneficial-collective, or, appeal as an institution intended to create a public good on behalf of that collective.
-Beyond this point you leave political decision making and move into dry civil-service implementation.
-But the EU is a hybrid that crosses the two.
-What began as a very technocratic institution designed to do quite apolitical things – such as facilitate the convergence of technical standards – has now morphed into an arbiter of policy.
+Beyond this point you leave political policy making and move into dry civil-service implementation.
+But the EU is a hybrid that crosses policy and implementation.
+What was sold as a very technocratic body designed to do quite apolitical things – such as facilitate the convergence of technical standards – has now morphed into an arbiter of public policy.
 Indeed, key areas of political policy making such as a justice, social, and economic policy.Should prisoners vote?
 What is the maximum number of hours that can be worked?
 Should we discourage high-frequency trading?

-These areas of policy could not be questioned, because, well, they just couldn’t!
-What would be point, for as EU competences they could not be amended or scrapped by national lawmaking.
+These areas of policy could not be questioned, because, well, that is the nature of the aquis!
+As an EU competence they could not be amended or scrapped by national lawmaking.
 This sits rather poorly with the notion of a Sovereign Parliament, able to lawfully enact anything that a simple majority of its lawmakers agree to.
 Sorry, out of bounds.
 This sits equally poorly with a public culture that accepts a majoritarian electoral system, and expects the same lack of impediments to direct plebiscites.
 Hold on there, that’s not for you to decide.
 So what is to be done?
 Simples; pretend the EU isn’t making political choices upon which success or failure can be pronounced.
 No, it is all simply technocratic implementation of common standards.
 It is not subject to preference, the appropriate committee has deemed this outcome to be optimal.

 This is the context into which Gove dropped his bombshell on experts.
 He called time on the conspiracy that hid political governance behind a façade of dry technocratic implementation.